cotes2020/jekyll-theme-chirpy/_tabs/about.md

 - 12:00 PM - 1:00 PM: Lunch Break

 - 1:00 PM - 4:00 PM: Coding Tutorial: Introduction to Transformer Models
-  + Get hands-on experience implementing and utilizing Transformer models for various NLP tasks in social sciences.
+  + Get hands-on experience implementing and utilising Transformer models for various NLP tasks in social sciences.
 Practical exercises and coding examples will be provided.

 ## 📅 Day 2: Model Interpretation and Debiasing
 - 9:00 AM - 12:00 PM: Lecture
     + Learn techniques for interpreting language model outputs, including attention visualization and probing.
-We'll also address model bias and explore strategies to detect and mitigate bias in language models, ensuring unbiased social science research.
+We'll also address model bias and explore strategies to detect and mitigate bias in language models.

 - 12:00 PM - 1:00 PM: Lunch Break